 A shower image is fitted as an ellipse.
 The ellipse is characterized by its axes and has parameters length, width, distance and the angular miss-alignment of the major axis α.
 In comparison with hadron showers gamma-ray ones have more elliptic shape, less width and major axis pointed to the source.

-If the telescope is pointed at a known source that source is placed in the center of the telescope’s camera.
-Therefore axes of gamma-induced images are pointed to the center of the camera.
+If the telescope is pointed at a known source, the source is positioned at the center of the telescope camera field of view.
+Therefore, the axes of gamma-induced images are pointed to the center of the camera field of view.

 To demonstrate the operation of the neural networks there five datasets have been prepaired, each contains 10 telescope events with the event information: event ID, particle energy (TeV), particle type, image.
 You can also download these datasets for your further research: